sazzadkhan99/social-links-profile/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Social links profile

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Social links profile](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).

 ## Table of contents